ublue-os/website/README.md

 ## Developing

+### Install Poetry

-### Quick Setup
+#### Quick Setup

 Use the power of containers so you can quickly contribute and test your changes locally!

-Just clone this repo and run:
+Add the following alias to your `~/.bashrc` (or your shell's comparable file), and source that rc file (or start a new terminal):

 ```
-./bin/poetry install
-./bin/poetry run mkdocs serve
+alias poetry='if ! [ -d "$HOME/.cache/pypoetry" ]; \
+  then \
+    mkdir -p "$HOME/.cache/pypoetry"; \
+  fi; \
+  podman run --rm -it \
+    --security-opt label=disable \
+    -v "$PWD:/pwd" \
+    -v "$HOME/.cache/pypoetry:/root/.cache/pypoetry" \
+    --net=host \
+    ghcr.io/bsherman/poetry:latest "$@"'
 ```

-The embedded script will automatically create a container with the poetry dependencies so you don't need to install anything on your host!
+When run, the `poetry` alias automatically downloads and runs a poetry image in a container so you don't need to install it or dependencies on your host.

-### Manual Setup
+#### Manual Setup

-You will need [Python version 3.10 or higher](https://www.python.org/downloads/) and [Poetry](https://python-poetry.org/docs/).
+If you don't want to use the poetry container alias, you will need [Python version 3.10 or higher](https://www.python.org/downloads/) and then to install [Poetry](https://python-poetry.org/docs/) following the official documentation.

+### Run and Test

+Once poetry is installed:

-1. Setup project dependencies `poetry install`
+1. Setup project dependencies: `poetry install`
-2. Run the local development server `poetry run mkdocs serve`
+2. Run the local development server: `poetry run mkdocs serve`
 3. Open a browser to [localhost:8000](http://localhost:8000).
 This will auto-reload on file changes

 If you have access to mkdocs-material-insiders, run the following to install it: